 Hut, hut, hut!
-It’s January and Super Bowl is just weeks away!
-We’re down to just eight teams left in the playoffs, but no matter who you are rooting for, even casual football fans love the opportunity to enjoy a full day of good old American fun with family, friends, and food!
-As you safely gather to watch the plays, commercials, and halftime show that people will be talking about all week, make the big day even more special by creating the perfect Super Bowl party atmosphere!
+It’s the start of February and Super Bowl is just days away!
+We’re down to the Kansas City Chiefs vs. the Philadelphia Eagles, but no matter who you are rooting for, even casual football fans love the opportunity to enjoy a full day of good old American fun with family, friends, and food!
+As you gather to watch the plays, commercials, and halftime show that people will be talking about all week, make the big day even more special by creating the perfect Super Bowl party atmosphere!

 According to the U.S. Department of Agriculture, Super Bowl Sunday is America’s “second-largest food consumption day.”
 (Only Thanksgiving Day beats it.)